Video Transcript

 How Does a Graded Death Benefit in Life Insurance Work?

-Some life insurance policies, especially those designed for individuals with health issues or higher risk profiles, may have a graded death benefit.
-As such, the full death benefit is not immediately payable if the insured person dies shortly after the policy is issued.
-Instead, the insurance company might pay out a lesser percentage of the death benefit during the policy's initial years.
-The policy's full benefit then becomes payable after a certain waiting or "graded" period.
+Some life insurance policies, especially those designed for people with health issues or higher risk profiles, may include a graded death benefit.
+This means the full death benefit is not paid right away if the insured person dies soon after the policy is issued.

-How Is a Graded Death Premium Modified?
+How a Graded Death Benefit Is Modified

-With graded life, the death benefit typically starts at 25% to 50% of the full death benefit.
-It then increases by increments of 10% to 25% each year until it reaches the full death benefit after three to five years.
-This means that if the insured dies during the graded period, their beneficiaries will receive a portion of the full death benefit, rather than the entire amount.
+With graded life insurance, the death benefit often starts at 25% to 50% of the full amount.
+It then increases each year, usually by 10% to 25%, until it reaches 100% after three to five years.

 What Types of Life Insurance Policies Offer a Graded Death Benefit?